daryllxd/lifelong-learning/programming/ruby/rails/the-rails-view.md

 Meet ActionView::Helpers::FormBuilder.
 It might just be the best friend you never knew you had.

 The FormBuilder instance yielded to our block knows all about the object the form is handling (in our case, @creation) and has access to the template so that it can generate and insert tags.
-It can check for errors, create labels and inputs for attributes, and even change a portion of a form to handle a com- pletely different object (using f.fields_for).
+It can check for errors, create labels and inputs for attributes, and even change a portion of a form to handle a completely different object (using f.fields_for).

 	<%= text_area_tag 'comment[body]', @comment.body %> #form_tag
 	<%= f.text_area :body %> #form_for